alpaca-lang/alpaca/README.md

 - data types (tagged unions)/ADTs

 ## Receive
-Looks like basic clauses as in matches but also requires an optional timeout and associated action.
+I think this will look like basic clauses as in matches but also requires an optional timeout and associated action.
+I'm as yet unsure of how I'm going to handle guards on types but likely in the same way I do for the Erlang FFI.
+I'm thinking a form of predicate at the moment.

 ## Type Checker
 Currently working for basic polymorphism and integers.
 Only tested at the per-function level.
 Next key things:

-- check lists
-- check tuples
 - check full modules
 - check inter-module calls